 Unique Perspectives.
 Common Ground.

-• 28% of the incoming class this year self-identify as first generation college graduates
+38% of the students self-identify as first generation college graduates

 The Programs You Want

 A cornerstone of our mission is the belief that the study of law must incorporate a broad perspective and recognize the need to interact sensitively and effectively with a diversity of people.
 Accordingly, Western New England University School of Law offers a wide range of elective courses and experiential learning opportunities to help you increase your knowledge base on diversity legal issues.

 Effective for the incoming class of 2022, all students will be required to satisfactorily complete at least one Anti-Racism and Cultural Competency (ARCC) course.
 Courses satisfying this requirement have been designated by the curriculum committee as including substantive content relating to the legal history, structural inequality, discrimination, impact, cultural context, and/or cultural competency surrounding racism.
 The current ARCC course menu options available to students are as follows: